-Expertise-The Company believes that Adler Tanks has highly experienced operating management and branch employees.
+Expertise and Customer Service-The Company believes that Adler Tanks has highly experienced operating management and branch employees.
 Adler Tanks employees are knowledgeable about the operation of its rental equipment and customer applications.
 Adler Tanks believes that it provides a superior level of customer service due to its strong relationship building skills and the quality of its responsiveness.

 Asset Management-The Company believes that Adler Tanks markets a high quality, well constructed and well maintained rental product.
 The Company depreciates its tanks and boxes over a 20 year estimated useful life to 0% residual value.
 We believe that if maintained, older tanks and boxes will continue to produce similar rental rates as newer equipment.
-The fleet's utilization is regionally optimized by understanding customer demand, expected returns and manufacturer's production capacity to manage overall fleet utilization at optimum levels.
+The fleet's utilization is regionally optimized by understanding customer demand, expected returns and manufacturer's production capacity.